 ALICE LAWRENCE (d.1493+)

 Alice Lawrence was prioress of Kingston St. Michael, Wiltshire.
 The house was controlled by the Bishops of Salisbury, which did not please the nuns.
 In 1490, Alice hired a Franciscan to forge a papal bull.
 It was addressed to the Abbot of Glastonbury and transferred rights to the priory to him.
-When the forgery was exposed, Alice was forced to resign.
-She remained at Kingston St. Michael, however, and was one of the nine nuns there in 1493 under her successor, Katharine Moleyns (d.1506).
-Katharine had been a nun at Shaftesbury before her appointment as prioress.
+When the forgery was exposed, Alice was forced to resign, although she remained at Kingston St. Michael.
+She was one of nine nuns living there in 1493 under her successor, Katharine Moleyns (d.1506), who had been a nun at Shaftesbury before her appointment as prioress.

 see ANNE WRIOTHESLEY